Erik-Kelemen/Stock-Portfolio-Analyzer/README.md

 ## How to Use
 Follow these steps to use the Stock Portfolio Analyzer:

+1. Clone this git repository locally and launch a python virtual environment (https://learn.microsoft.com/en-us/windows/python/web-frameworks).
-1. Use your favorite package manager (I use pip) to install the popular yfinance, Pandas, NumPy, Requests, and BeautifulSoup libraries.
+2. Use your favorite package manager (I use pip) to install the popular yfinance, Pandas, NumPy, Requests, and BeautifulSoup libraries.
-2. Upload your trading portfolio as a CSV file with the columns date, ticker, quantity, to the /data/ directory.
+3. Upload your trading portfolio as a CSV file with the columns date, ticker, quantity, to the /data/ directory.
 If you do not have one, you can randomly generate one with the DataSource/dummy_trades.py script.
-3. Execute the Jupyter Dashboard in interface/dash.ipynb.
+4. Execute the Jupyter Dashboard in interface/dash.ipynb.
-4. Feel free to customize and integrate the Stock Portfolio Analyzer into your own projects.
+5. Feel free to customize and integrate the Stock Portfolio Analyzer into your own projects.

 ## Future Work
 This project can be extended to improve robustness, flexibility, accuracy, reliability, and usefulness.
 Here are just some of my ideas: